Calling All the Monsters

 "Calling All the Monsters" is a song performed by American pop recording artist China Anne McClain.
-It was produced by Niclas Molinder and Joacim Persson, who also co-wrote the song Johan Alkenäs, and Charlie Mason, for the soundtrack, A.N.T.
-Farm (2011), the soundtrack to the Disney Channel television series, A.N.T.
-Farm.
-It was released as the album's second single on September 20, 2011 through Walt Disney Records.
+It was produced by Niclas Molinder and Joacim Persson, who also co-wrote the song Johan rodhecita Alkenäs, and Charlie Mason, for the A.N.T.
+Farm soundtrack (2011).
+It was released as the album's second single on September 20, 2011, through Walt Disney Records.
 Musically, the song is prominent dance-pop and electropop that runs through a club oriented beat, and the lyrics are Halloween-themed, speaking of dancing with monsters.

 The song was met with generally positive reviews from critics, with the majority of them praising its playful nature and dance oriented sound.
 It has topped the Radio Disney Top 30 Countdown.
 The song earned 25,000 downloads within its first week of release.

 In 2021, the song was re-recorded by McClain with her sisters, under their band name, Thriii.
-The song features their brother, Messenger.
+The song features their brother, Gabriel McClain who is known by his stage name, Messenger.
+The song was featured in the Disney Channel Original Movie, Under Wraps.

 Background

 "Calling All the Monsters" is the second single released from the soundtrack A.N.T.
 Farm (2011), for the television series of the same name on Disney Channel.
-It was first heard on the series's first-season Halloween-themed episode, "mutANT farm", which premiered on October 7, 2011 in North America, more than two weeks after the single's release.
+It was first heard on the series's first-season Halloween-themed episode, "mutANT farm", which premiered on October 7, 2011, in North America, more than two weeks after the single's release.
 The song was performed by McClain in the episode.
 The episode featured an alternate universe where the A.N.T.s were monsters and controlled the school over the humans.
 After learning of the rule against mutants attending the Halloween dance, which they helped set up, Chyna Parks (McClain), fantasized as a Medusa, concocts a potion that changes the A.N.T.s into human form.
 Parks later gets up on the stage and performs the song as everyone in the audience is dancing, with the newly transformed A.N.T.s reversed backed to their ghoulish form.